icerpc/icerpc-docs/pages/docs/slice/language-guide/custom-types.md

 ```

 Later on, you can use `BigInt` as a parameter type or field type just like any other type.

-Naturally, Slice cannot guess how to map `BigInt` to a type in your favorite programming language, or how to
-encode/decode a `BigInt` to/from a byte representation.
-You have to provide this information for every language mappings
-where you use this type.

 ## C# mapping